Skip to main content

 App Daemon

-Because it operates for all users on the server, only a limited set of features are configurable, the only way to configure it is via the deployment system.
+Because it operates in OS-wide config, only a limited set of NGINX features are configurable.
+The only way to configure it is via the deployment system.
 Fornatunely, we also give you a special page to make customizing it much easier.

 If you never heard NGINX before, you can read some of good resorces here: